eteran/p0f-ng/README.md

 This project aims to bring p0f into the modern age.

-It has been ported to C++, it no longer uses any compiler extensions beyond structure packing, and functions as a true library which can be built into any C++ project easily.
+It has been ported to C++14, it no longer uses any compiler extensions beyond structure packing, and functions as a true library which can be built into any C++14 project easily.

 Additionally, the build system has been updated to use CMake.